weo3dev/deal-contact/README.md

 - [Assumption] - Most humans are dumb (myself included) and can quite easily break forms without validation(s) in place
 - [Assumption] - Some humans are script kiddies and try to break forms purposefully.
 May they fail in their attempts.
 - [Thought] - I believe this is a good form.
 I do not believe it is a perfect form.
-- [Notes] - PHPUnit is a tool I unfortunately have little experience with, but holy cow it is a very cool tool I would very much like to know much more fully, and use on a regular basis.